JoNax97/realtime-CSG-for-unity/README.md

-This for of RealtimeCSG adapts the original to work as an UPM Package.
+This fork of RealtimeCSG adapts the original to work as an UPM Package.